dynamsoft-docs/barcode-reader-docs/programming/javascript/release-notes/js-8.md

 # Release Notes for JavaScript SDK - 8.x

-## 8.1.3 (01/22/2021)
+## 8.1.3 (03/04/2021)

 ### New

-- Added support for SSR and 3 related samples for Nextjs, Nuxtjs and gatsby.
+- Added support for SSR (Server-side Rendering) and 3 related samples for Nextjs, Nuxtjs and gatsby respectively.

 ### Fixed